About

 Hi, I'm Maxine, the face behind Dontmissmyplate.

-I'm a home cook and blogger with a deep love for food, travel, and exploring global cuisines.
+I'm a home cook with a deep love for food, travel, and the stories that live inside a meal.
 Fusion cooking sits at the heart of my approach.
 It shapes how I build flavor, layer techniques, and keep home cooking both exciting and approachable.
-I value health and wellness, while still believing there’s always room for a little indulgence.

 How did this all begin?

-I didn’t grow up dreaming of becoming a chef.
-However, when I was younger I did bake cakes with my mom for special occasions, and at one point I even tried selling them to fund my latest Nokia phone obsession.
-My dad quickly redirected that entrepreneurial energy toward school, and that focus eventually earned me a scholarship to New York City.
+On weekends I made breakfast for my late dad.
+We baked cakes, my mom and I, for special occasions, and at one point I tried selling them to fund my Nokia phone obsession.
+My dad quickly redirected that entrepreneurial energy toward school, and that focus eventually brought me to America.
+New York was my entry point into everything.

 I haven't trained in Michelin-starred kitchens.
-I have learned through experimenting, repetition, risk, and a deep love of flavor, and I’m still figuring it out every time I step into the kitchen.
-Join the ride!
+I have learned through experimenting, repetition, risk, and a deep love of flavor, and I'm still figuring it out every time I step in.
+Join the ride.